BeSS: An R Package for Best Subset Selection in Linear, Logistic and CoxPH Models: Numerical examples

-The \code{plot} routine provides the plots of loss functions in the best sub-models for different $k$ values, as well as solution paths for each predictor.
+The \code{plot} routine provides the loss function plot for the sub-models with different $k$ values, as well as solution paths for each predictor.
 It also adds a vertical dashed line to indicate the optimal $k$ value as determined by EBIC.
-Figure~\ref{fig:seq} shows the result from the following \proglang{R} code. \begin{CodeChunk} \begin{CodeInput} R> plot(fit.seq, type = "both", breaks = TRUE, K = K.opt.ebic) \end{CodeInput} \end{CodeChunk}
+Figure~\ref{fig:seq} shows the result from the following \proglang{R} code.